Yay—let's recycle! Here’s a quick guide for when you've finished using all your products:

 This cleanser is best for combination to oily skin.

-Squeeze a moderate amount and lather up.
+Squeeze a teeny amount and lather up.
 Smoothly massage over your face and thoroughly rinse with lukewarm water.
 Use as a second cleanser in your double cleansing routine!

 Ingredients subject to change at manufacturer's discretion.
 For the most complete and up-to-date list of ingredients, please refer to product packaging.

 Is innisfree Green Tea Foam Cleanser for dry skin?